 NYSCASA has a wealth of Prevention Resources.
-From the internationally renowned “My Strength” campaign, to our library, to our trainings and fact sheets, we believe that prevention is a vital component in ending sexual violence.
+From the internationally renowned “My Strength” campaign, to our library, to our training and fact sheets, we believe that prevention is a vital component in ending sexual violence.

 Here are some recommendations from our staff member Chrys Ballerano: